Documents Every Business Owner Needs

 If you own a business you are generally an optimistic person.
 Firstly, you believe there is a solution to everything, secondly, if you treat your customer’s right they will treat you right, thirdly, if you look after your employees they will look after you and finally, you will live forever.

 I can’t say I disagree with the first three but we both know the fourth one is wrong.
-As we won’t live forever and we’d like our business to, there are four documents that not only need to go into your business plan but they also need you taking action.
+As we won’t live forever and we’d like our business to, there are four documents every business owner needs that not only need to go into your business plan but they also require you taking action.
 These four documents and where they fit in are as follows:

 Last Will and Testament

 Many of us are familiar with the need for a last will and testament.
 The purpose of this document is that it details how you would like the property or assets you own distributed at your death.

 The process is therefore fairly simple and basic.
 Make a list of all the assets that are important to you and then decide who gets what.